 So I went on a mission to see if I could find any products that were at least a little more affordable that had good results in testing and I came up with Lakewood Organic Pure Aloe Inner Leaf Juice with Lemon.
 Like AV’s Drink Gel, this product isn’t 100% aloe, but it only contains a minute amount of natural organic preservatives and lemon juice for flavor enhancement.
 The taste is quite similar, as is the color and consistency.

 So are the results.
 I’ve been drinking Lakewood for about a month now and I have a very happy tummy.
 I can get a 32 ounce jar at Kroger for $7.49 with my groceries, so it’s really convenient and affordable.
+Of course I’ve since figured out I can get it from Amazon for a lot cheaper.
 Since I only drink 4 ounces every night before I go to bed (or first thing in the morning if I forget), a bottle lasts me 8 days.

 The Benefits of Aloe for Spoonies